PLANO LINE STRIPING

 Layout, stenciling, and curb painting — all in one visit

-When you call us for fire lane work, we start by walking the property to understand the layout — where the fire lanes run, what's currently marked, and what the local code requires for your building type and city.
+When you call me for fire lane work, I start by walking the property to understand the layout — where the fire lanes run, what's currently marked, and what the local code requires for your building type and city.

-We work early morning or off-hours when possible so we're not blocking access to your tenants or customers.
+I work early morning or off-hours when possible so I’m not blocking access to your tenants or customers.
 Most fire lane jobs wrap up in a single visit.
-If your lot needs a full restripe at the same time, we can bundle it.
+If your lot needs a full restripe at the same time, I can bundle it.

-We serve Plano, McKinney, Allen, Frisco, Richardson, and surrounding North Texas.
-Give us a call and we'll schedule a site visit to assess your fire lane markings and tell you exactly what it'll take to bring them back into compliance.
+I serve Plano, McKinney, Allen, Frisco, Richardson, and surrounding North Texas.
+Give me a call and I’ll schedule a site visit to assess your fire lane markings and tell you what it’ll take to bring them back into shape.

 Need fire lane striping or a curb repaint?